Discover The Best Way To Smoke Chicken: Deliciously Tender Results With The Pit Barrel Cooker!

 Your result will be a succulent, flavorful chicken with a beautiful smoke ring and a deliciously smoky taste that had everyone asking for seconds.

-An Overnight Brine: The Key to Juicy and Tender Smoked Chicken with Every Bite
+An Overnight Brine: The Key To Juice And Tender Smoked Chicken With Every Bite

 The first step in this process is going to be letting this bird sit in a brine overnight.
 I have found that a 5 lbs whole chicken is a perfect size to fit inside a 1-gallon freezer bag.